 Even though coffee traditions may differ from person to person, drinking coffee is a social activity that everyone can partake in.

-In today’s world, a coffee break is not just about socializing, it is also a fundamental networking tool.
+In today’s world, a coffee break is not just about socialising, it is also a fundamental networking tool.